jibrelnetwork/ethereum-qr-code/README.md

  4. `mode` | String | **required** - Mode of invocation.
 Expected value: `erc20__transfer`, `erc20__approve`, `erc20__transferFrom`

- 5. `argumentsDefaults` | Array | optional - Array with default values for function arguments.
+ 5. `argsDefaults` | Array | optional - Array with default values for function arguments.

     1. `name` | String | **required** - Name of the argument.
 Should be equal to the name of one of arguments from `functionSignature`